gruntwork-io/gruntwork-io.github.io/rfc/guides-comments.md

 7. Renders everything server-side, which is better for SEO.
 Also, minimal page weight

 #### Cons:
-1. Not sure if it is a downside but Staticman access to your Jekyll repository
+1. Staticman must access to our Jekyll repository
+2. Spamming- There is no form of authentication.

 > N/B We have to be careful of XSS attacks..

 ### Gitment [https://github.com/imsun/gitment](https://github.com/imsun/gitment)